clburlison/clburlison.com/content/post/2014-10-23-munkirepo-guide-part-3.md

 As always feel free to drop a comment below or on Twitter.
 Feedback is always appreciated.

+{{% alert info %}}
+**Congrats!** You made it this far.
+Unfortunately you're not done yet.
+You will likely run into an issue with request size on your munki clients as such please go read [this](https://lucasjhall.com/2016/08/06/munkireport-ubuntu-sql://clburlison.com/munkireport-error-fix/).
+{{% /alert %}}

 ---

 # Apendium 1 - connecting a client to MunkiReport